AndriaH/PracticalMachineLearning/README.md

 # PracticalMachineLearning

-This project can be read at the http://AndriaH.github.io/AndriaH/Practical_Machine_Learning_Write_Up.html.
+This project can be read at http://AndriaH.github.io/PracticalMachineLearning/Practical_Machine_Learning_Write_Up.html.